paulscherrerinstitute/pcaspy/docs/source/tutorial.rst

 ------------------------------------------
 In the above examples, the server process loop is running in the main thread.
 GUI applications require their own event loop running in the main thread also.
-In such application the server process loop could run in a separate thread and yield the main thread to the GUI event loop.
+In such applications the server process loop could run in a separate thread and yield the main thread to the GUI event loop.

 A helper class :class:`ServerThread` can be used to execute the server in a separate thread.